M-o-a-T/moat/doc/spec_message.rst

 The payload for all address assignment messages starts with four flag bits (reserved), four length bits, and that number of bytes +1 of device-specific serial number, MAC, or other device-specific identifier.
+More than 16 address bytes are not allowed.
+Addresses shorter than 4 bytes are strongly discouraged.

-Serial numbers longer than 8 bytes are reserved.
+The result message's command field has the high bit set if there was an error.

-The result has the high bit set if there was an error.
+The data field shall be identical to the sender's (possibly excepting the flags) so that the receiver may easily identify its reply.

 * 0
   New address assigned.

 * 1
-  Old address found.
+  Existing address found.

 * 2…
   reserved